caverac/agd-doc/tutorial.rst

     Example spectrum containing a single Gaussian function with added spectral noise, decomposed using GaussPy.

-We can now move on from the simple example above to vary the complexity of the spectra to be decomposed, as well as the effect of different values of :math:`\alpha` on the decomposition.
+In the ensuing chapters, we will move on from this simple example to consider spectra of increased complexity, as well as the effect of different values of :math:`\alpha` on the decomposition.

 .. _multiple-gaussians-tutorial: